SolicenTEAM/UEExtractor/README.md

 With it, you will receive a `locresCSV` file for localization of the game based on its resources.
 However, `locresCSV` is not a special format, and this name is only used to separate from the regular CSV file, which it is anyway.

+> [!CAUTION]
+> You will not be able to get strings from files that contain a **DataTable** structure and operate on these strings via `.locres`.
+Do not open a *issue* to solve this problem, I will not be able to solve it.
+Thank you for understanding.

 ## LocresCSV Structure:
 Will be imported or converted to `.locres` file.
 - key = unique string of 32 characters.